beast-dev/doc/index.md

 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.definitions.beast}}">BEAST</a> is a cross-platform program for Bayesian analysis of molecular sequences using MCMC.
 It is entirely orientated towards rooted, time-measured phylogenies inferred using strict or relaxed molecular clock models.
 It can be used as a method of reconstructing phylogenies but is also a framework for testing evolutionary hypotheses without conditioning on a single tree topology.
 BEAST uses MCMC to average over tree space, so that each tree is weighted proportional to its posterior probability.
 We include a simple to use user-interface program for setting up standard analyses and a suit of programs for analysing the results.

 This website is for BEAST v1.X (currently version v1.8.4).
-For details about BEAST v2 please look here.
+For details about BEAST2, an independent project led by the University of Auckland, [please look here](http://beast2.org).

 What can BEAST do?